Asymptotic Syzygies of Weighted Projective Spaces: The Ein-Erman-Lazarsfeld Syzygy Method

-This example is small enough that a computational software (such as Macaulay2) is able to compute the Betti table:
+This example is small enough that a computational software (such as Macaulay2) is able to compute the Betti table, which is given below.

-Notice that the monomial $x_0^2x_1$ was sufficient to correctly locate all nonzero entries in the first row.
+Notice that syzygy analysis on the monomial $x_0^2x_1$ was sufficient to correctly locate all nonzero entries in the first row.
 For the second row, one could take $m$ to be $x_0^2x_1^2x_2^2$ and perform a similar analysis to find that $\beta_{7,9} \neq 0$.
-Lemma \ref{Lem:EEL} does not guarantee that these are the only nonzero entries in a given row, however Ein-Erman-Lazarsfeld conjecture that all Betti entries outside of the cited range vanish, as is witnessed in this example.
+Lemma \ref{Lem:EEL} does not guarantee that these are the only nonzero entries in a given row, however Ein-Erman-Lazarsfeld conjecture that all Betti entries outside of the cited range for a well-chosen monomial vanish, as is witnessed in this example. \end{example}